WoongDemianPark/unify-emotion-datasets/README.md

 8. It made little tiny very sad to see it
 9. Tears of sorrow rolled down their cheeks
 10. There she stood and cried
+11. Alas, unfortunate creature that I am!
+12. Oh, how wretched I am!
+13. Unfortunately I have not long to live
+14. I long for it almost with pain
+15. I am weary with longing
+16. Oh! it is terrible lonely here
+17. Poor little creature!
+18. Oh, what bitter tears she shed!
+19. And I often cried about you
+20. Oh, I cannot bear it

 ## disgust
 1. He shut his eyes obstinately